-Read and understand this instruction manual before operating instrument.
-Improper use of the gas monitor could result in bodily harm or death.
+Read and understand this instruction manual before operating detector.
+Improper use of the detector could result in bodily harm or death.

-Periodic calibration and maintenance of the gas monitor is essential for proper operation and correct readings.
-Please calibrate and maintain this instrument regularly!
+Periodic calibration and maintenance of the detector is essential for proper operation and correct readings.
+Please calibrate and maintain this detector regularly!
 Frequency of calibration depends upon the type of use you have and the sensor types.
-For most applications, typical calibration frequencies are between 3 and 6 months but can be more often or less often based on your usage.
+Typical calibration frequencies for most applications are between 3 and 6 months, but can be required more often or less often based on your usage.